simulogics/airlinesim-docs/content/docs/beginners-guide/building-your-fleet.md

 The used market allows you to make an immediate purchase or place a bid using either cash, a credit or leasing as your financing type.
 Even though it may take a while, bidding is often advised as it is usually much cheaper.

+{{< hint warning >}}
+**Important**
+If you place a bid, your money will remain tied up until the auction is finished.
+Keep in mind that the auction timer resets every time another bid is placed.
+{{< /hint >}}

-Each aircraft on the market is listed with some additional information:
+Each aircraft on the market is listed with additional information:

 * Owner: This shows you who owns the aircraft and who you will be leasing or buying it from.
 Oftentimes it will be the Aircraft Trade and Leasing Organization, a company run by the game itself.
 * Registration: The registration code of the aircraft.